percipio/prag-prog-ruby-solutions/README.md

-# prag-prog-ruby-solutions
+# Pragmatic Studio Ruby Course Solutions
-My solutions to the pragmatic programming ruby course.
+My solutions to the [Pragmatic Studio](https://pragmaticstudio.com/ruby) ruby course.

 Each lesson will be a branch as I follow the course outline.
 Not all lessons have exercises.